4.2.10 Gender equality and cultural policies

 The situation in the field of art and culture is the same as in other areas of society.
 Improvement measures are the gendered cultural report: Since 2001, the Department of Culture of the City of Vienna has published gendered data in a supplement "Frauenkunstbericht" to their Annual Financial Report.
 In the sense of gender budgeting, since 2007 the federal annual Arts Report has identified the gender-specific distribution of scholarships, purchases and prizes, the gender-specific distribution according to branches and the gender-specific distribution of the commission and jury members of "Kunstaktion".

 Of the 90 start scholarships 51 went to women (57%) and 39 to men (43%).
-The aim of equal access to transfer payments by the Ministry for Education, the Arts and Culture thereby seems almost to have been achieved.
-Apart from this, the government's Arts and Culture Report takes account of gender criteria, so the promotion of women in the field of art and culture can be described.
+The aim of equal access to transfer payments by the Arts Department of the Federal Chancellery thereby seems almost to have been achieved.

 Organisations such as "Fiftitu%" and "IG Kultur Vorarlberg" in particular are striving to reduce the gender-specific imbalance in the arts and cultural field: thus at a networking meeting of women creators of culture, a catalogue of measures was drawn up that demands the implementation of gender mainstreaming in the cultural field and the development of specific measures for women creators of arts and culture.